18 Instagram Stories Hacks That Will Blow Your Mind

 And voila!
 You now have a colored box that you can place behind your text!

-Given the number of updates and new features on Instagram Stories in the past few months, it can be difficult to stay on top of all the cool features at your disposal.
+Given the number of updates and new features on Instagram Stories, it can be difficult to stay on top of all the cool features at your disposal.

 Hopefully, these Instagram Stories hacks help you create some fun, artistic, and creative Instagram Stories that set you apart from your competition!